MekkiCorleone/LOUDER-challenge/README.md

 # LOUDER-challenge
 LOUDER challenge in cyber talents of Morse code lesson

-after I have downloaded the file with command 'wget' --> wget https://hubchallenges.s3-eu-west-1.amazonaws.com/Crypto/morse.wav
+after I have downloaded the file with the command 'wget' --> wget https://hubchallenges.s3-eu-west-1.amazonaws.com/Crypto/morse.wav
 # Firstly:
 I tried this command -->
  cat morse.wav | strings | grep -i flag{ <br>
-to see if there is a string of the flag format inside the file but founc nothing
+to see if there is a string of the flag format inside the file but I found nothing
 # Secondly:
 I tried <a href="https://www.kali.org/tools/rtpmixsound/">rtpmixsound</a> tool as follows: